-The Power of Practice: How We Doubled People’s Savings
+The Power of Practice: How To Increase People’s Savings

 If you’re a policy maker launching a new program, then you might have to consider how to get your target audience to take up and engage with the program.
 That is, you’re pondering how to encourage a new behavior.
 Oftentimes, the challenge is that even when the target audience says that a program is desirable, people’s actions often don’t reflect their intentions.